AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-61667-improves-inventory-performance-for-creating-shipping.md

 ## Issue

-You are unable to ship the order when MSI pick up store is enabled, with multiple sources.
+You are unable to ship the order when MSI pickup store is enabled, with multiple sources.
 This patch improves the inventory performance to create shipping in case of many sources with in-store pickup.

 <u>Prerequisites:</u>: